-Gratian, however, did not inspire the loyalty of the troops.
-He was well educated and intelligent, but there was considerable opposition to him.
-Valentinian had not ruled long enough to establish loyalty to his dynasty, and in 383 a revolt broke out, led by the Spanish officer Magnus Maximus.
-Gratian was killed on August 25, 383.
-Valentinian II, then 13 years old, was still emperor, but he was unable to exercise any independent power.
-Theodosios at first recognized Maximus, but in 387 Maximus invaded Italy, which belonged to Valentinian II, and Theodosios decided to take action.
+to Valentinian II, and Theodosios decided to take action.
 The senior emperor marched west and in 388 he defeated and killed the usurper.
 The emperor acted as the protector of Valentinian II and took the young emperor's sister, Galla, as his second wife, but Theodosios was from this time at least the undisputed ruler of the entire Roman world.

-Theodosios remained in Italy from 388 to 391, leaving the East in the hands of his son Arkadios, who had been augustus since 383.
+Theodosios remained in Italy from 388 to 391, leaving the East in the hands of his son Arkadios, who had been Augustus since 383.
 In 391 the emperor returned to Constantinople.
 He left Valentinian II in the care of Arbogast, the Frankish magister militum, who had helped Theodosios defeat Maximus.
 In 392 Valentinian attempted to assert his independence from Arbogast, but he was soon found hanged, and Arbogast quickly proclaimed Eugenius as emperor.
 On the one hand, Arbogast's action showed how political power in the West had fallen into the hands of Germans.
 On the other, regardless of how much power a German commander might have, it was unthinkable for a barbarian to claim the imperial title for himself.
 This is an interesting phenomenon in its own right, and it was one of the clear differences between Romans and barbarians (the other being the difference in religion, with the barbarians being Arians and the Romans orthodox).

 Eugenius was a professor of rhetoric and a half-hearted Christian, but he found support among the pagans who were opposed to Theodosios' policy of Christianization; the pagans hoped that Eugenius might be a new Julian, who would favor paganism once again.
-In 394 Theodosios marched west once more and faced Arbogast and Eugenius at the River Frigidus in northern Italy (September 6, 394).
+In 394 Theodosios marched west once more and faced Arbogast and Eugenius at the River Frigidus in northern Italy (6 September 394).
 Theodosios was victorious and Arbogast and Eugenius were killed.
 This was the last opportunity for toleration of paganism or a propagan policy in the empire.

 In 384 the final chapter was written in the controversy over the Altar of Victory in the Senate in Rome.
 This altar had come to be a symbol of tradition for the old senatorial aristocracy in Rome, which regarded the altar as a cultural symbol as much as a focus for religious celebration.
 The altar had been removed, probably by Constantine, and then replaced in the Senate by Julian.
 Gratian, as we have said, then had it removed once again.
-Symmachus, the prefect of the city and one of the leading representatives of old-fashioned aristocratic culture, petitioned the young emperor Valentinian II to have the altar replaced in the Senate.
+Symmachus, the Prefect of the City and one of the leading representatives of old-fashioned aristocratic culture, petitioned the young emperor Valentinian II to have the Altar replaced in the Senate.
 Symmachus pointed out that the altar was a traditional symbol of Roman culture and he appealed for toleration, since there were "many ways to reach God."
 This request was countered in an equally famous response by Ambrose, the bishop of Milan, who argued - simply - that the pagans were wrong in their adherence to false gods and that there was only one way to reach God.
 Despite Symmachus' plea for toleration - which sounds so reasonable to the modern reader - the altar was never returned to the Senate House.